MirayXS/ItsSyfe/README.md

 ### Hi there, I'm [Syfe][website] 👋

-## I'm a Student and Developer!
+## I'm a High School Student and Self Taught Developer

-- 🔭 I’m currently working on a few different projects, such as a Discord bot!
-- 🌱 I’m currently learning how to develop better in Java and C++.
-- ⚡ Fun fact: I'm deeply fascinated by the universe and its vastness, this continues all throughout science!
+I like to code things. so uh yeah...

 ### Contact me: